JonasMarx3007/ProteomisCoPYlot/README.md

 # Proteomics CoPYlot (Python Version)

 Proteomics CoPYlot is a **Python-based tool for proteomics data analysis and visualization**, designed to simplify common workflows and provide interactive plots and light statistics for your experimental results.
-It can be run **locally** as a Python executable or accessed via the **web** at [proteomics-data.com](https://proteomics-data.com).
+It can be run **locally** as a Python script, executable or accessed via the **web** at [proteomics-data.com](https://proteomics-data.com).

 ---

 ## Features

 - Upload and analyze **Spectronaut, DIA-NN, or MaxQuant output files**
-- Generate **quality control (QC) plots**: retention times, modifications, missed cleavages, and more
+- Generate **quality control (QC) plots**: coverage, missing values, intensity distribution, and more
-- **Interactive visualizations** with adjustable plot size, resolution, and headers
+- **Interactive visualizations** with adjustable plot size, resolution, and hover-names
-- Export **publication-ready figures** directly from the interface
+- Export **presentation-ready figures** directly from the interface
-- Lightweight **statistical summaries** for quick assessment of datasets
+- Simple **statistical summaries** for quick assessment of datasets

 ---